graphprotocol/graph-node/docs/environment-variables.md

   `GRAPH_LOAD_WINDOW_SIZE` seconds exceed a threshold.
 Measurements within each window are binned into bins of `GRAPH_LOAD_BIN_SIZE` seconds.
 The variables default to 300s and 1s
+- `GRAPH_LOAD_THRESHOLD`: If wait times for getting database connections go above this threshold, throttle queries until the wait times fall below the threshold.
+Value is in milliseconds, and defaults to 0 which turns throttling off and any associated statistics collection off.
+- `GRAPH_LOAD_JAIL_THRESHOLD`: When the system is overloaded, any query that causes more than this fraction of the effort will be rejected for as long as the process is running (i.e., even after the overload situation is resolved) Defaults to 0.1